wso2/docs-choreo-dev/en/docs/references/alerting.md

 ### Anomaly alert

-This alert is triggered when average latency exhibits a considerable upward shift compared to what is observed during the last five minutes for a resource function.
+This alert is triggered when average latency exhibits a considerable upward shift compared to what the system observed during the last five minutes for a resource function.
 Latency spikes and upward latency shifts are considered high latency.

 **Anomaly alerting is disabled by default**.
 An organization administrator needs to enable it.